chrishead22/LaptopPrices/README.md

 - Multi Linear Regression:  with a multi-linear regression model we can see using our top 3 features provides a value of 0 for the p-values, so our features are significant.
 We then can plot the leverage vs the residual to clean up more outliers.
 After removing several outliers we can see that our R-squared doesn't really change a lot, meaning the data is all over the place with these combined features.
 This makes sense as there are several different versions of laptops all with a combination of different components.
 This shows that this dataset is collinear and coorelated, as the weight, RAM, and CPU frequency become larger, the price becomes larger.

+- Decision Tree: using a decision tree classifier model for variety and this is definately not the right model choice.
+The accuracy is very very low.
+I suspect this is because this type of model is not good for this spread out and for data that is not underfitting or overfitting at all.

 - K-Fold Cross-Validation: we will divide the dataset into K (5) parts.
 Each time one part of the dataset is used as the test set while the remaining K-1 parts are used as the training set.
 We will use this model method not discussed in class to cross validate with our other regression models.
 Running the K-Fold cross validation on the data set broken into 5 subsets.
 We get an accuracy of roughly 42%.
 This checks out as the varying degree of data per each laptop averages out to being even.

 <u>Conclusion</u>

 I believe using a simple linear regression model is satisfactory for our goal of determining which laptop is best.
 The end results match our earlier hypothesis that larger numbers of RAM, weight, and CPU frequency leads to higher performing thus better for gaming laptops.
 Some ways I would improve this project would be to perhaps find a dataset of only gaming laptops to narrow down the search further.
+There isn't a strong coorelation between features and the price.
+There is no over or underfitting, the range is too variable.

 Based on the regression plots the following specifications are ideal:
 - 16 GB RAM